 - Mission Statement: Successful applicant teams will have crafted an eight-word mission statement that clearly articulates the goals and objectives of the initiative as well as the direct beneficiaries.

-- Team: Successful applicant teams will have at least two members from different class years; will articulate the qualifications and unique contributions of each team member; and will commit to completing Training Needs Assessments each term to determine gaps in team composition, and to working with the Periclean Scholar Adviser to identify strategies and opportunities for offsetting those gaps.
+- Team: Successful applicant teams will have at least two members from different class years, if possible; will articulate the qualifications and unique contributions of each team member; and will commit to completing Training Needs Assessments annually to determine gaps in team composition; and to working with the Periclean Scholar Adviser to identify strategies and opportunities for offsetting those gaps.

 - Well-Defined Objectives & Innovative Strategies: Successful applicant teams will have well-defined, measurable objectives as well as innovative, entrepreneurial problem-solving strategies.
 These objectives should reflect values of the team such as inclusion, fairness, diversity, democracy, justice, and opportunity.
 These elements will form the framework of their plan of action.